kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _rubbing her temples_ Wow, that was quite the deep dive into the world of AI benchmarking!
 I feel like my brain has been put through a cognitive decathlon.
 But I think we've gained some crucial insights into what it will take to really probe the depths of Claude's understanding.

-{ Insert portrait of very tired Alice }
+{ Insert Fig. 5.5.3 -- portrait of very tired Alice }

 Bob: Absolutely.
 It's clear that relying on any single benchmark or narrow task type won't cut it.
 We need a diverse suite of evaluations that tap into different facets of understanding - from language comprehension to reasoning to grounded interaction with the world.